RobertArzolaC/base_django/README.md

-# Example Project for a Dockerized Django REST, Gunicorn and Nginx
+# Project for a Dockerized Django REST, Gunicorn and Nginx

 This is a small contribution for the community in order to facilitate the development of applications.